 The most obvious feature of this region is the many great waterfalls.
 In fact, Pike County is home to both the tallest waterfall in the state (Raymondskill Falls) and the second tallest waterfall in Pennsylvania (Dingmans Falls).
 However, there are dozens of other waterfalls in these forested hillsides, including the popular Bushkill Falls.

 In addition to many great waterfalls, Pike County, Pennsylvania, is home to many great hiking trails and vistas, dozens of beautiful lakes, and the scenic Promised Land State Park.
 Without a doubt, there are few counties that seem to have as much endless outdoors fun as Pike County, PA.

 Other than the region’s elk, Elk County is known for the untamed lands of the Quehanna Wild Area, Elk State Forest, and the Allegheny National Forest.
-Visitors to the area enjoy hiking the Quehanna Trail or boating down the Clarion River.
+Visitors to the area enjoy hiking the Quehanna Trail, through the Marion Brooks Natural Area, and boating down the Clarion River.